 1. Flickering Lights

-There are a few reasons for flickering lights:
+There are a few reasons that can cause your lights to flicker:

 - The light bulb is loose – before calling an electrician, switch off the light and check that the light bulb is tightened properly.
 If the lights stop flickering once you tighten the bulb, there is no reason to call an electrician.